kclick91/expert-engine/README.md

 This makes a distinction between how much of your knowledge seems to be related to something and how much do you know about that something.
 Both take introspection and quantities come from the introspection alone.

+Also, in general, the philosophy of expert-engine is that making decisions with something is the best way to learn it.

 ## Algorithm

 1. Choose a topic, concept, or something you know about